British International Investment

 Secondary Market in 2024

-Altum Credo is a company dedicated to making home ownership more accessible for first-time buyers, particularly those from low and middle-income backgrounds.
-It offers a range of services, including long-term home loans tailored for micro, small, and medium enterprises (MSMEs), refinancing options, and support for retail investors.
-The company places a strong emphasis on affordability, ensuring that equated monthly installments are manageable.
-By providing low-interest rates and minimal processing fees, Altum Credo aims to empower individuals and families to achieve their dream of owning a home.
+Altum Credo is a long-term home loan company dedicated to enhancing affordability for first-time homebuyers.
+It offers a range of financial services, including home loans tailored for micro, small, and medium enterprises, refinancing options, and solutions for retail investors.
+The company's primary focus is on ensuring that equated monthly installments remain affordable, which enables low and middle-income individuals to achieve home ownership through competitive interest rates and minimal processing fees.
+By prioritizing financial accessibility, Altum Credo seeks to support those who may face challenges in entering the housing market.

 Debt Financing in 2023